top of page

 Three years ago - the Pierson Township Community Park was a corn field.
 Thanks to a generous donation of land, lots of FUNdraising, the Board, Montcalm County Donation and ARPA funds we have a one of a kind park in our township!

-Continuing to develop and grow the park - the Parks & Rec team has targeted the mulch trail behind the pickleball courts as the 2025 summer project.
+Continuing to develop and grow the park - the Parks & Rec team has been working on a mulch trail behind the pickleball courts as the 2025 summer project.
 Adding a Montessori touch by adding a winding trail of multi-surfaces with two bridges to walk over and around the dry creek beds.
 Dressing up the drainage areas beds by adding flowers and larger rocks to create a "rock creek" look.

 Planting Opportunities